-The most overlooked aspect of investing is the importance of behavior.
-Instead, we focus on intelligence, speed, timing, forecasting, and a host of other things we believe carry more weight in the returns we earn.
+The most overlooked aspect of investing is behavior.
+Instead, we focus on intelligence, timing, forecasting, and a host of other things we believe carry more weight in the returns we earn.
 Some of it matters, but not nearly as much as we hope.

-You don’t have to get far into The Intelligent Investor to learn Ben Graham’s secret to investing.
-He plainly explains it in the introduction: “For indeed, the investor’s chief problem — and even his worst enemy — is likely to be himself.”
-If you can overcome that problem, you’ll be better off than most investors.
+Of course, Ben Graham tried getting the importance of behavior across decades ago.
+He plainly explains it in the introduction to The Intelligent Investor: “For indeed, the investor’s chief problem — and even his worst enemy — is likely to be himself.”
+If you can overcome yourself, you’ll be better off than most investors.

 Here’s the thing.